-Throughout the year the Board comprised an Executive Chairman, three Executive Directors and two Non-Executive Directors.
+Throughout the year the Board comprised a Chairman, three Executive Directors and two Non-Executive Directors.
+At every AGM one-third of the Directors must retire by rotation.
 Notwithstanding their small shareholdings, both Non-Executive Directors are considered to be independent.

 The Board has ten scheduled meetings a year, but meets more frequently if required, and has full and timely access to all relevant information to enable it to carry out its duties.

 The Board reserves for itself a range of key decisions such as strategy, acquisitions, significant contracts and internal controls, to ensure it retains proper direction and control of the Group, whilst delegating authority to individual Directors who are responsible for the Executive management of the business.